Poppies: From Flanders fields to a symbol of remembrance

 Flowers of remembrance

-More than a century later, the red poppy has become an enduring symbol of the human cost of war, and is worn on lapels across the globe on 11 November each year.
+More than a century later, the red poppy has become an enduring symbol of remembrance and the human cost of war.
+It continues to be worn on lapels across the globe on 11 November each year.
+The purple poppy was later adopted to honour animals who have died in service, while the white poppy represents peace.

 Daniel Keighran VC